allan-gon/LIfe/README.md

 # How to use it
-There is a single dependency, pygame so either pi install that in the environment or use Pipenv and simply cd into the directory where this repo is located call pip shell, pip update and it should install dependencies for you *I think*
+There is a single dependency, pygame so either pi install that in the environment or use Pipenv and simply cd into the directory where this repo is located call pipenv shell, pipenv update and it should install dependencies for you *I think*

 To actually see stuff happen run the demo.py file.
 So for example